 Trading in fake cosmetics can be fined up to 140 million VND

-To prevent the trading and production of counterfeit cosmetics, the Government issued Decree No. 98/2020/ND-CP stipulating administrative sanctions for violations in commercial activities, production, and trading of counterfeit and banned goods and protecting consumer rights, effective from October 15, 2020.
-Accordingly, trading in counterfeit goods in terms of use value and function will be fined from 50 to 70 million VND if the counterfeit goods are worth 30 million VND or more or illegally profit from 50 million VND or more without being prosecuted for criminal liability.
+To prevent the trading and production of fake cosmetics, the Government issued Decree No. 98/2020/ND-CP stipulating administrative sanctions for violations in commercial activities, production and trading of counterfeit and banned goods and protection of consumer rights, effective from October 15, 2020.
+Accordingly, trading in counterfeit goods in terms of use value and function will be fined from 50 to 70 million VND if the counterfeit goods are worth 30 million VND or more or illegally profit from 50 million VND or more without being prosecuted.

 In addition, violators will have their exhibits confiscated, their licenses and practice certificates revoked for 1-3 months, and must return any illegal profits they have made from the violation.
-In particular, counterfeit cosmetics with fake labels or packaging are goods with labels or packaging that forge the name or address of the organization or individual that produces or imports the cosmetics; counterfeit origin of the goods or the place of production, packaging, or assembly of the goods, etc.
+In particular, counterfeit cosmetics with fake labels and packaging are goods with labels or packaging that forge the name or address of the organization or individual that produces or imports the cosmetics; counterfeit the origin or place of production, packaging, or assembly of the goods, etc.

 Source